jpaulomotta/SplitTest/readme.md

-# Micro Split Test Library for Split Test
+# Micro Split Test Library

 ## Split test for developers

 This is a micro library for split test in the browser.
 It's not integrated with any measurement tool (like google analytics), but it enables you to do so.
+It has zero depedencies.

 ### Usage